What is a permit to kill birds or vertebrates causing damage known as?

 Prepare for the TruGreen Pesticide Certification Test with our comprehensive quiz.
 Study with multiple choice questions and detailed explanations.
 Ace your certification today!

-A permit to kill birds or vertebrates causing damage is specifically known as a depredation permit.
-This type of permit is issued to address wildlife that is causing harm to crops, property, or other interests.
-The term "depredation" refers to the act of preying upon or plundering, which fits the context of managing wildlife that is deemed a nuisance or harmful.
+A permit to kill birds or vertebrates causing damage is known as a depredation permit.
+This type of permit is specifically designed to allow individuals or entities to manage wildlife that is causing significant harm to property, crops, or other resources.

 Subscribe